 What Sustainability Means to Woodgrain

 It all starts at the source.
-Working in accordance with the FSC, we strive to know where our wood is coming from and that it is being managed, harvested and cared for in the proper way.
-You might be asking what the FSC is.
-Forest Stewardship Certification confirms that the forest is being managed in a way that preserves the natural ecosystem and benefits the lives of local people.
+We strive to know where our wood is coming from and that it is being managed, harvested, and cared for in the proper way.
+Our goal is to ensure that the forest is being managed in a way that preserves the natural ecosystem and benefits the lives of local people.